useblocks/sphinx-test-reports/docs/directives/test_case.rst

    :file: ../tests/doc_test/utils/pytest_data.xml
    :suite: pytest
    :classname: sphinxcontrib.test_reports.test_reports
-   :more_info:  An extra option we have specified
+   :more_info: This is some text that we have defined.
+Wow
    :case: FLAKE8
    :links: TESTSUITE_1